PaulBon/angular-mat-table-crud/README.md

 The main purpose of this project is to provide an example of an Angular Material table with the following features:

+- add, update and delete records
+- inline editing
+- checkbox selection
+- per column filtering
 - server-side paging, filtering and sorting
-- per column filtering
-- master-detail row
+- parent-child records display
+- multiple table headers
+- sticky table headers

+This project also provides examples for:

+- an autocomplete control with server-side processing
+- lazy loading of modules

+## Table of Contents

 * [License](#license)
 * [Demo](#demo)